CntoDev/compositions/README.md

     around a bit, to snap them to the grid (they're not on the grid after placement)
 - whatever you do, do as little clicking/interaction as possible (see below)
+- when saving the composition after changes
+  - zoom out sufficiently, so you catch all group markers in the selection
+  - select twice - the first selection misses groups with 1 soldier (Jet)
+  - use map mode for selecting units, map markers (respawn, etc.) do not get selected in the 3D view

 Eden editor records your every click into every textbox, everytime you expand a section of attributes, everytime you accidentally check/uncheck a checkbox,